Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 What Should You Do After an 18-Wheeler Accident in New York?

-1. Call 911 and request that the officer document the truck's information.
-Ask the officer to record the truck driver's CDL number, the trucking company name, DOT and MC numbers displayed on the cab, and any visible violations such as unsecured cargo, damaged tires, or missing safety equipment.
+1. Call 911 and document the truck.
+Ask the responding officer to record the truck driver's license information, the trucking company name, and the ID numbers displayed on the cab and trailer.
+These details are essential for your case.

 18-Wheeler Accident Lawyer Near You in New York